-9.6.
-GST
+8.6 GST

-The entire process for calculating development contributions is GST exclusive.
-Once all calculations are complete, GST will be added to the final invoice as required by the prevailing legislation and/or regulations of the day.

-Please also note that assessments are not tax invoices for the purpose of GST.
+The process for calculating development contributions is GST exclusive.
+Once all calculations are complete, GST is added to the levy calculations as required by the prevailing legislation and/or regulations of the day.
+Please note that while assessments are inclusive of GST they do not constitute an invoice for the purposes of the Goods and Services Tax Act 1985.

-10. Measuring demand
+9. Measuring demand

-10.1.
-Units of demand
+9.1 Units of demand

 Units of demand provide the basis for distributing the costs of growth.
 They illustrate the rates at which different types of development utilise capacity.
 The council has adopted the household equivalent unit (HEU) as the base unit of demand, and describes the demand for capacity from other forms of development as HEU multipliers (also known as conversion factors).
-These show the number of HEUs that shall apply per $100m^2$ of gross floor area (GFA) for non-residential development.
+These show the number of HEUs that shall apply per 100m of gross floor area (GFA) for non-residential development.
 For stormwater, the calculations are based on impervious surface area (ISA), not GFA.